 When sharing your story, focus on how God has worked in your life in tangible ways.
 As St. Peter advises, "Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect" (1 Peter 3:15).

-By being open and vulnerable about your own journey, you invite others to imagine how a relationship with Christ could transform their lives too.
+By being open and vulnerable about your own journey, you invite others to see how a relationship with Christ could transform their lives too.

 The early Christians "devoted themselves to the apostles' teaching and to fellowship, to the breaking of bread and to prayer" (Acts 2:42).
 Community was essential to their growth in faith, and it remains essential to ours today.